 - It can be stored in a much smaller space than other food reserves

 - Can be eaten just by adding water to hydrate

-- Retains the taste and texture of fresh food, not canned food
+- Retains the taste, texture, and nutrition of fresh food, much better than canned food

 - In bulk can cost can be less than $3.00 per meal

 A Large quantity, up to one year of freeze dried food can be stored in a pallet sized space.
 Freeze dried food will last longest if it stored in a place that is mostly cool (below 75F) and dry.

 You can try a small box of freeze dried meal pouches first with your family to decide if the taste is right for you.

 Freeze Dried Food comes in single meal pouches often used by hikers as well as large #10 cans from Mountain House brand foods. #10 cans have 8-30 servings depending on the the type of food, usually 10-12 servings.